 Suspension - The days of suspension do not count as absences for attendance policy.

 Tardy - A student is tardy when s/he is not in class when the tardy bell rings.

 Unexcused absence - Any absence that is not excused by a parent or guardian.

 A student is allowed no more than 10 absences, excused or unexcused per class per semester.
 The 11th absence may result in loss of credit unless there are extenuating circumstances.
 The following are examples of extenuating circumstances: hospitalization, personal/health reasons, family issues, chronic health issues, college visits, runaways, drug rehabilitation, parents kept child out, and parent issues.
 Contact the Dropout Prevention Coordinator with questions regarding extenuating circumstances.
 The 16th total absence, excused or unexcused, will result in a loss of credit for the class, with the exception being the student is on a chronic health plan.

 Students will be disciplined as a result of unexcused absences.
 Consequences will include any of the following depending on the severity of student non-compliance: in-school suspension, off-campus suspension and withdrawal from class.

 Seniors must be enrolled in four credit-bearing classes.
 All other students will need to be enrolled in six credit-bearing classes.

 HOW TO REPORT AN ABSENCE

-1 – to report an absence for full day absence
+- Press "1" to report an absence for freshmen or sophomore students

 After message and tone, please verbally state the following information: